integrallis/stripe_event/README.md

 ### Authenticating webhooks with signatures

 Stripe will cryptographically sign webhook payloads with a signature that is included in a special header sent with the request.
-Verifying this signature lets your application properly authenticate the request originated from Stripe.
-To leverage this feature, please set the `signing_secret` configuration value:
+Verifying this signature lets your application properly authenticate the request originated from Stripe. **As of [v2.0.0](https://github.com/integrallis/stripe_event/releases/tag/v2.0.0), StripeEvent now mandates that this feature be used**.
+Please set the `signing_secret` configuration value:

 ```ruby
 StripeEvent.signing_secret = Rails.application.secrets.stripe_signing_secret